ArjanCodes/examples/code-smells/README.md

 ## About this video

 This video covers a few different code smells and how to fix them.
 I might do a whole series of videos covering a variety of code smells (there are quite a few).
+I'm thinking of hiding a bonus code smell in there and see if the viewers can figure out what it is.
+If you have a suggestion, let me know.

 ## Video outline